Lukas-Nadj/Rust-MLP/README.md

     - live drawing fed to model.
 - Evaluation
 - Use ndarray or create better matrix implementation instead of `Vec<Vec<f32>>` and whatnot
+- use Serde to serialize and deserialize W+B's